MicrosoftDocs/customer-voice/fp-docs/analyze-responses-invites.md

 ms.assetid: 023a656c-dad6-4dd5-82ed-30dd3f0183ea
 ms.custom:
 ---
-# Analyze responses and invites
+# Analyze responses and invitations

 Forms Pro includes rich, real-time analytics from Power BI to provide summary information and individual results for surveys.
 It also displays survey insights to understand the response pattern.